TaborKelly/DBus/README.md

 ## TODO:
 - Better documentation
+- Revisit serial numbers
 - Server side support.
 - Better test harness.
 - Revisit file handles (`UNIX_FD h (104)`).
 The [DBus specification](https://dbus.freedesktop.org/doc/dbus-specification.html) says that they are unsigned 32 bit integers, but libdbus treats them as signed 32 bit integers, which would seem to make more sense.
 - Test on 32 bit platforms.
 - Remove remaining print()s.
 - Check for memory leaks

+## Source code organization
+- `DBus` - things that don't fit in a more specific subdirectory.
+Mostly higher level abstractions.
+  - `Codable` - codable things that don't fit in `Decoder` or `Encoder`.
+  - `Core` - Swift wrappers for libdbus types.
+  - `Decoder` - implementation of the Swift `Decoder` protocol.
+  - `Encoder` - implementation of the Swift `Encoder` protocol.
+- `DBusClient` - a simple test client.

 ## Licenses
 This code is licensed under the MIT license.